TimoGuy/ewu_oct_2023_gamejam/README.md

 - [ ] ~~Add text showing if trust level got better or not in the dating sim~~
     - [ ] ~~Add flowers particle effect for good reaction.~~ Tint image green then fadeaway for good reaction.
     - [ ] ~~Add disgusted particle effect for bad reaction.~~ Tint image red then fadeaway for bad reaction.
+    - [x] Add the corresponding sounds for the reactions.
+        > Now you can use where those sfx are being played as where to add in the reactions.
 - [x] Add text showing how far away from date in hallway
 - [ ] Create 3d interior for hallway and ballroom